Shivamgoyal5/Lift-and-Vending-machine-design/README.md

-Working of lift and Vending machine
+Working of lift and Vending Machine